Charles Explorer logo

 Syllabus

-Seminar 4 (Thursday, April 11, 15:30) - instrumental variable estimation in Stata, checking quality of instruments
+Seminar 4 (Thursday, April 10, 15:30) - instrumental variable estimation, checking the quality of instruments

 Annotation